 The primary aim of this research is to identify and quantify hedgerows and hedgerow gaps in East Yorkshire, pinpointing specific locations where hedges could be restored or trees planted within hedgerow gaps.
 This could potentially expedite afforestation and atmospheric carbon reduction within the region.

-The approach is highly scalable from the local to regional and national scales, with the potential for citizen science mapping and enhancements.
+The approach is highly scalable from the local to regional and national scales, with the potential for further development to the citizen science mapping programme.

 As well as capturing carbon dioxide from the atmosphere, planting hedgerows is likely to benefit biodiversity and soil structure whilst also supporting natural flood management in the environment.